 Activity Extensions (Return to Contents)

-Explain to the students that the amplitude of a wave is directly related to the energy of that wave.
+Explain to students that the amplitude of a wave is directly related to the energy of that wave.
 As the amplitude increases, the energy increases.
 Ask the students: "Of the three main waves (P, QRS, and T), which is the largest in amplitude?"
-[Answer: QRS].
-This is the point at which the blood is being pumped to the entire body, so more energy is needed to accomplish this.
-Show the students the following diagram on a normal EKG and the following quantitative information on the amplitude of EKG waves.
-As the students go through the four handouts above, they can compare the irregular EKGs with these values to answer the questions more quantitatively.
+[Answer: QRS.]
+This is the point at which blood is being pumped to the entire body, so more energy is needed to accomplish this.
+Show students the following diagram on a normal EKG and the following quantitative information on the amplitude of EKG waves.
+As students go through the four handouts in this activity, they can compare the irregular EKGs with these values to answer the questions more quantitatively.

 ContributorsJames Crawford, Katherine Murray, Mark Remaly, Shayn Peirce, Leyf Peirce